gabyx/ApproxMVBB/README.md

 4. **The initial approximate bounding box** ``A`` is computed in the orthogonal frame ``[x,y,z]``
 5. **A first optional optimization loop** is performed (parameter ``mvbbDiamOptLoops`` specifies how many loops) by computing the minimal volume bounding box over a direction ``t`` where the direction ``t`` is choosen sequentially from the current optimal bounding box solution.
-The algorithm starts with the directions of the box ``A``.
+The algorithm starts with the directions of the box ``A``. *This optimzation works with all points in ``pts`` and might use a lot of time*
 5. **The initial bounding box** ``A`` is used as a tight fit around the points ``pts`` to compute a **representative sample** of the point cloud.
 The value ``pointSamples`` defines how many points are used for the exhaustive grid search procedure in the next step